elEmperadorAlejandroMagno/elEmperadorAlejandroMagno/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Alejandro
 =================================================================================================================================

-Frontend and backend developer
+Full Stack developer
 ------------------------------

-I've been learning code for almost 2 years.
-I started with HTML and CSS for curiosity but then i discovered the pleasure of the challenging backend developing.
+I've been learning programming since 2024.
+I started with HTML and CSS for curiosity but then i discovered the pleasure of the challenging programming developing.
 Working on proyect for CS50 course in Edx.
 But also learning more about python, quality code and algorithms in Coursera org.

 * 🌍  I'm based in Argentina
 * 🧠  I'm learning TypeScript